mckayfackrell/module-13-E-commerce-Back-End/README.md

 ## Installation
 The user should clone the repository from GitHub.
-This application requires MySQL2and Sequelize.
+This application requires MySQL2 and Sequelize.

 You’ll need to use the MySQL2 and Sequelize packages to connect your Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like your MySQL username, password, and database name.